 morning or late afternoon.
 If you want to avoid having the ugly Blues

 Point Tower appearing in the background of your photographs move south

 along the point - at the right angle it will be suitable obscured.
 (Alternatively

 pop in to see Prime Minister Tony Abbott and have the monstrosity knocked

-with the top thing to
+you started off with the top

-doing the same thing twice.
+against doing the same thing twice.